 Packing, especially when you’re shifting homes or offices, can be a nightmare!
 Often, there’s just too much stuff — too many boxes, too many pieces of tape, and no matter what, never enough space!
 Being movers, we know all the hassles – they’ve become our old friends now.
 To lend you a hand with your packing, Ameritex Houston Movers are here.
-Here are some pro packing tips that can help.
+Here are some pro packing tips and an infographic that can help.

 Sell your unwanted items.